-Identify and support a suitable site, or an extension to an existing care home, for dementia-specific (Elderly Mentally Infirm) accommodation to meet the current and forecast demand.
-Currently there is no specialist EMI accommodation close to hand.
+Identify and support a suitable site for dementia-specific (Elderly Mentally Infirm) accommodation to meet the current and forecast demand.
+Currently there is nospecialist EMI accommodation close to hand.

 Policy 8: All new accommodation for older peoplemust be well connected with the town.